 Cadence looked him up and down incredulously before hesitantly reaching forward with her hand.
 She pressed hers against his.

 Electricity surged through his entire body at the contact.
 Cadence must have felt it too—he knew that she did—because she let out a surprised yelp and pulled away.
 He did not allow her to pull away any further, however, and reached out for her arm and tugged her to his chest—which allowed her to just barely skirt a bright ray of purple vitae that seemed to have come from nowhere.
-Instead of hitting her square in the chest, as was its original destination, it burrowed through a stack of metal beams behind her.
+Instead of hitting her square in the chest, as was its original destination, the ray burrowed through a stack of metal beams behind her.

 “They are not ELPIS.”